cirosantilli/algorithm-cheat/type-system.md

 #statically vs dynamically

-Stataically: each name has a type.
+Statically: each name has a type.
 It is not possible for a name to refer to an object of two different types on the same program.

 Python is dynamically typed: